The Open University since 2006

 - feel more confident about studying

-- understand any grades you are given and how to improve them
+- understand any grades received and how to improve them

-- be able to make the most of the opportunities a higher education course provides for developing your skills
+- make the most of the opportunities a higher education course provides for developing skills

 - 1 Overview